RedisLabs/redislabs-docs/content/ri/installing/install-redis-desktop.md

 - MacOS 10.13 High Sierra

 {{< note >}}

+- Before installing RedisInsight for the above mentioned platforms, refer to the [recommended system requirements](https://docs.redislabs.com/ri/installing/system-requirements/).

-For not supported operating system version, you can install RedisInsight for the operating system, but it may have unexpected behavior.
+- For not supported operating system version, you can install RedisInsight for the operating system, but it may have unexpected behavior.

 We are happy to receive any feedback at redisinsight@redislabs.com.
 {{< /note >}}